-Students learn how body and movement concepts and the scientific bases of bio-physical, socio- cultural and psychological concepts and principles are relevant to their engagement and performance in physical activity.
+Students learn how body and movement concepts and the scientific bases of bio-physical, socio-cultural and psychological concepts and principles are relevant to their engagement and performance in physical activity.
 They engage in a range of activities to develop movement sequences and movement strategies.

 Students learn experientially through three stages of an inquiry approach to make connections between the scientific bases and the physical activity contexts.
-They recognise and explain concepts and principles about and through movement, and demonstrate and apply body and movement concepts to movement sequences and movement strategies.
+They recognise and explain concepts through movement and demonstrate and apply body and movement concepts to movement sequences and to movement strategies.